Perfect Four Day Havasupai Falls Itinerary

 Arizona Grand Resort & Spa

 Zach attended a business retreat here and said it would be the perfect place to relax.
 Enjoy pools, sit around fire tables, and enjoy homey rooms.
-Plus, we love that it’s only ten minutes away from the Phoenix airport.
+Plus, we love that it’s only ten minutes from the Phoenix airport.

 Day before your hike: Check in at the Grand Canyon Caverns Inn